Gettig rid of floor stains

 How to Remove Silicone Residue From the Floor

-The use of silicone caulk to fix, seal or repair tiles is very common.
+The use of silicone caulk to fix, seal, or repair tiles is very common.
 It is an ideal material for this type of function because of its adhesive properties.
-Unfortunately adhesive ability means it can attach itself to places you don't want it to.
-Even though we may used precautions such as gloves and floor covering, we can still manage to get some caulk where we don't want it.
+Unfortunately, this adhesive ability means it can attach itself to places you don't want it to.
+Even though we may use precautions such as gloves and floor covering, we can still manage to get some caulk where we don't want it.
 If you spill some silicone on the floor, it can be very difficult to remove.

 At oneHOWTO, we look at how to remove silicone residue from the floor.
-We look at all floor types including tile concrete, hardwood and more.
+We examine all floor types, including tile, concrete, hardwood, and more.

-You may also be interested in: How to Remove the Smell of Smoke from the House
+You may also be interested in: How to Remove Lemon from Marble

 Contents